Bascil/weather-app-backend/README.md

 The project is built with a focus on performance, scalability, and maintainability:

--   Performance: Leveraging FrankenPHP and Sultistate build for optimized resource usage.
+-   Performance: Leveraging FrankenPHP and multistage build for optimized resource usage.
 -   Scalability: Deployed on Google Cloud Run, allowing auto-scaling based on demand.
 -   Maintainability: Clean code practices, unit tests, and CI/CD with google cloud build.